JIDIIII/CAPSTONE-CSIT227-F2-TEAMPURA/README.md

 	•	Titles or account perks

-Failing a quest may trigger an optional penalty, depending on the quest type.
+Failing a quest will result in loss of XP.

 ⸻